forfuturellc/fpush/docs/design.md

 <a name="filelist"></a>
 ### file-list:

-This is a file, named `.ftpush.list` by default, residing on the remote server.
+This is a file, named `.fpush.list` by default, residing on the remote server.
 Its main purpose is to **record the SHA checksum of pushed files**.

 It is basically a text file, of zero or more lines in the format: